Sage-Bionetworks/infra-utils/aws/README.md

 ## update_other_tag.py

-Update the value of CostCenterOther for a specified EC2 instance, including related resources in the same cloudformation stack and/or service catalog product.
+Set the value of CostCenterOther for a specified EC2 instance, including related resources in the same cloudformation stack and/or service catalog product.
+This is useful for fixing typos when launching a service catalog product or for migrating a cloudformation stack from one cost center to another.
+The CostCenterOther tag will only be updated if the CostCenter tag is "Other / 000001" and the new value for CostCenterOther is valid.

 ### Dependencies